-Sources of Funds Uses of Funds Common stock offered hereby(1) \$201,600 NTGH acquisition(4) \$475,000 Senior subordinated convertible notes offering(1) 200,000 Cash portion of DAP Technologies acquisition(5) 7,500 Borrowings under our new senior secured credit Repayment of indebtedness under our existing facility(2)(3) 426,953 credit facility(3) 162,266 Redemption of our outstanding senior notes(6) 148,590 Fees and expenses(7) 35,197 Total sources of funds \$828,553 Total uses of funds \$828,553
+Sources of Funds

+Common stock offered hereby(1) \$200,004

+Senior subordinated convertible notes offering(1) 150,000

+Borrowings under our new senior secured credit facility(2)(3) 476,662

+Total sources of funds \$826,666

+Uses of Funds

+NTGH acquisition(4) \$475,000

+Cash portion of DAP Technologies acquisition(5) 7,500

+Repayment of indebtedness under our existing credit facility(3) 162,266

+Redemption of our outstanding senior notes(6) 147,900

+Fees and expenses(7) 34,000

+Total uses of funds \$826,666

-- (1) Does not reflect the underwriting discounts and expenses payable by us in connection with the offerings. - (2) In connection with the Transactions, we will borrow \$27.0 million under our new revolving credit facility to repay indebtedness under our existing credit facility.
-After giving pro forma effect to these borrowings, we would have approximately \$198 million available for borrowing under our new revolving credit facility. - (3) Upon the closing of the NTGH acquisition, the new senior secured credit facility will replace our existing credit facility.
+(1) Does not reflect the underwriting discounts and expenses payable by us in connection with the offerings.

+- (2) In connection with the Transactions, we will borrow \$26.7 million under our new revolving credit facility to repay indebtedness under our existing credit facility.
+After giving pro forma effect to these borrowings, we would have approximately \$148.3 million available for borrowing under our new revolving credit facility. - (3) Upon the closing of the NTGH acquisition, the new senior secured credit facility will replace our existing credit facility.
 As of September 30, 2003, \$162.3 million was outstanding under our existing credit facility.
 The weighted average interest rate on our existing credit facility as of September 30, 2003 was 2.65%. - (4) Includes NTGH's existing debt to be repaid in connection with the NTGH acquisition. - (5) NTGH currently owns two-thirds of DAP Technologies.
-In connection with our acquisition of NTGH, we intend to complete the purchase of the remaining one-third interest in DAP Technologies for approximately \$9.1 million, consisting of cash consideration of \$7.5 million and 34,000 shares of our common stock. - (6) We currently have \$125 million of senior notes outstanding.
-In connection with the redemption of these notes on December 29, 2003, we will be required to pay a make-whole payment of \$23.6 million.
-We intend to take a charge for this amount in the fourth quarter of 2003, less a tax benefit of \$8.3 million. - (7) Includes the underwriting discounts and other expenses incurred or to be incurred in connection with the Transactions.
+In connection with our acquisition of NTGH, we intend to purchase the remaining one-third interest in DAP Technologies for approximately \$9.2 million, consisting of cash consideration of \$7.5 million and 34,000 shares of our common stock. - (6) We currently have \$125 million of senior notes outstanding.
+In connection with the redemption of these notes, we will be required to pay a make-whole payment of \$22.9 million.
+We intend to take a charge for this amount in the quarter in which the senior notes are redeemed, less a tax benefit of \$8.0 million. - (7) Includes the underwriting discounts and other expenses incurred or to be incurred in connection with the Transactions.